-Mollie: Some clubs–be cautious of areas that men want to take you.
+Mollie says: Some clubs–be cautious of areas that men want to take you.

-Mollie: Nothing is really off limits and you can find anything you’d find in the US in South Africa.
+Mollie says: Nothing is really off limits and you can find anything you’d find in the US in South Africa.
 Just be careful with cultural appropriation if you are wearing something that is representative of someone else’s culture.
 Be informed.

-Colleen: Clothing is very relaxed here in Durban.
+Colleen says: Clothing is very relaxed here in Durban.
 Being a seaside city, you’ll see girls in bikinis on the beachfront and in shopping centers.
 Topless bathing is not accepted here.
 Skirts, t-shirts and dresses are often seen.